 It is the Candidate Physical Agility Test.
 The course is designed to simulate tasks a firefighter would perform.

 Tests are performed and cards are issued by Emergency Services Education Center (ESEC).
 Visit the ESEC website for more information or call them at 317-270-5703.

-You may attach your resume to the application of the specific position for which you are applying.
-If you have a problem attaching your resume, you may email Paula DeLong.
+You may attach your resume to the application for the specific position for which you are applying.
+If you have a problem attaching your resume, you may e-mail Town of Plainfield HR.

 Call the Recreation Center at 317-839-7665 to reserve the gazebo.